-&lt;sup>22 This formulation has the added benefit of the regression not being affected by the size of the fund.
+This formulation has the added benefit of the regression not being affected by the size of the fund.

+we compute the loss realized each quarter from the sale of securities that had accumulated losses using our definition, we find slightly greater dollar losses realized in the third and fourth quarter.
 However, losses in all quarters are very similar and not statistically different.
 Thus, using quarterly data, even with a better measure of loss, a researcher would find no evidence of taxloss selling.
 Our study, by using monthly holdings data, allows us to isolate the September and October period (months which fall into two different quarters) and to show how significant taxloss selling occurs in these two months.
 Furthermore, using monthly data we are able to measure accumulated gains and losses on each stock in a fund's portfolio and thus the size of potential tax losses and gains which can be taken in any portfolio at the end of the tax year.
 Finally, our methodology allows us to examine, cross-sectionally, tax-loss selling as a function of capital gains accumulated by each fund.
 We find strong evidence of tax-loss selling in the two months preceding the end of the tax year.